jgato/circuit-url-handler/README.md

 $> sudo cp circuit-url-handler.sh /usr/bin/
 ```

-And thats all, maybe you will need to reboot your browser but the final result will be something like this:
+And thats all, maybe you will need to reboot your browser.
+Now you will be able to click on phone numbers that will be passed to Circuit Web App to make the call

 # License